 Personal injury reserves represent liabilities for employee work-related and third-party injuries.
 Work-related injuries for CSXT employees are primarily subject to the Federal Employers' Liability Act ("FELA").
 CSXT retains an independent actuary to assist management in assessing the value of personal injury claims.
 An analysis is performed by the actuary quarterly and is reviewed by management.
-The methodology used by the actuary includes a development factor to reflect growth or reduction in the value of these personal injury claims.
-It is based largely on CSXT's historical claims and settlement experience.
+The methodology used by the actuary includes a development factor to reflect growth or reduction in the value of these personal injury claims based largely on CSXT's historical claims and settlement experience.

-During 2017 and 2015, there were no significant changes in estimate recorded to adjust casualty reserves.
 As a direct result of improvements in safety in recent years, the Company has experienced a downward trend in the severity of injuries, which has resulted in a decrease in the estimate of costs per incident.
-During 2016, the Company reduced casualty reserves, primarily personal injury reserves, by \$28 million, resulting in an after-tax effect on earnings from continuing operations and net earnings of \$18 million and an after-tax effect on earnings per share of \$0.02.
-The personal injury reserve reductions were included in materials, supplies and other on the consolidated income statements.
+During 2018 and 2016, the Company reduced casualty reserves, primarily personal injury reserves, by \$26 million and \$28 million, respectively, resulting in an after-tax effect on earnings from continuing operations and net earnings of \$19 million and \$18 million, respectively and an after-tax effect on earnings per share of \$0.02 and \$0.02, respectively.
+The personal injury reserve reductions are included in materials, supplies and other on the consolidated income statements.
+During 2017, there were no significant changes in estimate recorded to adjust casualty reserves.